A release via torrent

 Impact on the ecosystem

-Mixtral demonstrated that MoE architectures, until then the domain of closed labs (Google Switch Transformer, GShard), are feasible in open source.
-It made available weights of models with quality comparable to commercial solutions, usable in on-premise or private cloud environments without licensing constraints.
+Mixtral demonstrates that MoE architectures, until then the domain of closed labs (Google Switch Transformer, GShard), are feasible in Open Source.
+It makes available weights of models with quality comparable to commercial solutions, usable in on-premise or private cloud environments without licensing constraints.

 Link: mistral.ai